hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub)

 ### Testing your software
 You can now test with the Trader Test service within the sandbox environment.
+You must not test in the live production environment.

-We plan to publish a new support guidance page very shortly.
+We have published a [Guide to Testing](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-testing-guide/).
 This will signpost you to all the information you need and what to do.

 This will include:

-* All the information you need to get set up for testing
+* all the information you need to get set up for testing
-* A link to the GB test pack with scenarios and test data
+* a link to the GB test pack with scenarios and test data
-* Guidance for how to test
+* step by step guidance for how to test

 Trader Test will automatically simulate and give you responses just like in a real life scenario.
 You can also request NCTS support staff to generate the manual responses as if Border Force staff are processing your goods.